maryzhao0111/255_project/_posts/2023-05-24-b-resources.md

 toc_sticky: true
 ---

-What is academic writing?
-Is it important for you?
-Why?
+There're many resources out there.
+You can find planty of

 ## University Writing Centers

 ### Stanford Hume Center for Writing and Speaking

+top 10

 ## Other Resources

 1. Gastel, B., & Day, R. A. (2022). *How to write and publish a scientific paper.* ABC-CLIO.
+2. Huang, L. S. (2010).
+Seeing eye to eye?
+The academic writing needs of graduate and undergraduate students from students’ and instructors’ perspectives. *Language Teaching Research, 14*(4), 517-539.
-2. Saramäki, J. (2018). *How to Write a Scientific Paper: An Academic Self-Help Guide for PhD Students.* éditeur non identifié.
+3. Saramäki, J. (2018). *How to Write a Scientific Paper: An Academic Self-Help Guide for PhD Students.* éditeur non identifié.
-3. Sword, H. (2012). *Stylish academic writing.* Harvard University Press.
+4. Sword, H. (2012). *Stylish academic writing.* Harvard University Press.